In addition to staying active and following your treatment plan, carb counting may be a powerful tool for managing your diabetes.

 Keeping good records is the key to accurate carb counting.
 After you’ve figured out the daily carb total you want to target, calculate the number of carbs you eat at each meal.

-Take your BG before the meal and 2 hours afterward.
-If your BG goes up, the particular carbs you chose or the portion size may not have been right for you.
+Check your BG before the meal and 2 hours afterward.
+If your BG goes higher than 180 mg/dL 2 hours after a meal, the particular carbs you chose, the portion size, or the meal composition may not have been right for you.